Modiano, writer of memory and guilt under Nazi occupation, wins Nobel literature prize

 STOCKHOLM French writer Patrick Modiano has won the 2014 Nobel Prize for Literature for works that made him "a Marcel Proust of our time" with tales often set during the Nazi occupation of Paris during World War Two, the Swedish Academy said on Thursday.

-Relatively unknown outside of France and a media recluse, Modiano's works have centered on memory, oblivion, identity and guilt.
+Relatively unknown outside of France and a media recluse, Modiano's works have centred on memory, oblivion, identity and guilt.
 He has written novels, children's books and film scripts.

 "You could say he's a Marcel Proust of our time," Peter Englund, permanent secretary of the Swedish Academy, told reporters.